 When DIY Makes Sense

 More agents are choosing to go DIY, especially now that AI video tools are easier and faster to use.
-Agents can even turn listing photos directly into ready-made videos, no filming or editing skills required.
-That makes it possible to create polished marketing content without touching a camera or timeline.

 DIY is a good fit when: